 Global committement towards sustainability and environmental conservation as a part of Agenda 2030 is pushing for new stragies for a complete Life Cycle Analysis (LCA) including noise impact assessment of products and processes.
 Transformers, being vital assets in the power sector with significant and often less-discussed environmental impacts, are also under radar.
-They often produce a soft “humming” noise due to the flow of alternating current with a magnetic effect on its iron core.
-However, certains steps are required to eliminate the noise when it becomes too loud.

 What causes transformer noise?